1. Bánh mì (banh mi) - number one food to try in Ho Chi Minh city

 The complex mixture of ingredients and flavors in the broth, paired with rice vermicelli noodles, pieces of meat and crab paste, a beautiful selection of condiments like shrimp paste, chilies, and limes, and finally a pile of both blanched and raw vegetables, is what makes the dish so delicious.

-Bun mam is typically a southern Vietnamese dish.
+Bun mam is typically dish in the Southern Vietnam.
 The base of any bowl of bun mam (bún mắm) is a dark colored broth prepared with fermented fish sauce.
 The fermented fish sauce gives the soup broth a well rounded, balanced flavor, and it’s honestly not nearly as fishy as it might sound or smell.

 5. Hủ tiếu Nam Vang (Hu tieu Nam Vang)